Vaccine Ingredients – Thimerosal

 Thimerosal contains a different form of mercury called ethylmercury.
 Studies comparing ethylmercury and methylmercury suggest that they are processed differently in the human body.
 Ethylmercury is broken down and excreted much more rapidly than methylmercury.
 Therefore, ethylmercury (the type of mercury in the influenza vaccine) is much less likely than methylmercury (the type of mercury in the environment) to accumulate in the body and cause harm.

-Because the names of these two chemicals vary by only a single letter, it is difficult to believe they could be very different; however, if you think about ethanol and methanol (also known as ethyl alcohol and methyl alcohol), you will see that the difference can be dramatic – ethanol is what we drink at a party and methanol is added to the gasoline we use to fuel our cars.
+Because the names of these two chemicals vary by only a single letter, it is difficult to believe they could be very different; however, if you think about ethanol and methanol (also known as ethyl alcohol and methyl alcohol), you will see that the difference can be dramatic – ethanol is what we drink at a party, whereas methanol, added to some types of gasoline and antifreeze, is poisonous if consumed.

 Learn more about thimerosal by watching this short video, part of the Talking about Vaccines with Dr. Paul Offit video series.